manueleleonelli/bnmonitor/README.md

 ## Overview

 `bnmonitor` provides a suite of function to investigate either a data-learnt or an expert elicited BN.
-Its functions can be classified into three main areas:
+Its functions can be classified into the following main areas:

--   *Robustness in discrete BNs*: checking how well a BN represents a dataset;
+ - **Parametric sensitivity analysis**: Investigate the effect of changes in some of the parameter values in a Bayesian network and quantify the difference between the original and perturbed Bayesian networks using dissimilarity measures (both for discrete and Gaussian BNs).

+ - **Robustness to data**: Verify how well a Bayesian network fits a specific dataset that was used either for learning or for testing (only for discrete BNs).

+ - **Node influence**: Quantify how much the nodes of a Bayesian network influence an output node of interest (only for discrete BNs).

--   *Sensitivity in discrete BNs*: assessing the effect of changes in the discrete BN’s probabilities;
+ - **Edge strength**: Assess the strength of the edges of a Bayesian network (only for discrete BNs).

--   *Sensitivity in continuous BNs*: assessing the effect of changes in the continuous BN’s probabilities, either in the standard or model-preserving framework
+ - **Other investigations**: Including the diameter of the conditional probability tables, measures of asymmetric independence, and level amalgamation.

 <!-- The prequential diagnostics examine the forecasts that flow from a model in sequence. -->
 <!-- Each monitor given below indicates the probability of a particular observation based on the previous observations and the model structure.  -->